 However, capturing those pieces if they were present in the backward direction would have been considered an illegal move.
 (You can read more about what is an illegal move in chess)

-Now after discussing all these, you may be thinking why the pawns are not allowed to capture any piece backwards.
+Now after discussing all these, you may be thinking about why the pawns are not allowed to capture any piece backwards.

 So let’s discuss that!